 New homes will need to meet both a higher Star Rating for the building itself and a Whole of Home Rating for annual energy usage to receive a NatHERS certificate.
 However, pushing for the highest possible Star Rating for the building itself in the first instance will make it easier to achieve the Whole of Home energy usage requirements.

-The proposed minimum Star Rating for the building fabric is 7 Stars.
+The minimum Star Rating for the building fabric is changing from 6 to 7 Stars.
 A home is deemed compliant when the 7 Star band limit is not exceeded by either the heating or the cooling loads.
 These heating and cooling loads depend on the location of the home.
 The cooler the climate, the more a homeowner will need to artificially heat their house, and in warmer climates, more artificial cooling will be required.

 Achieving a 7 Star Rating will require increased performance across a range of building elements.
 Less than 10% of homes currently built in cooler climates like Victoria and New South Wales achieve 7 Stars, so this will be a major change for most home builders.

 - Home design (e.g. orientation, size, scale of various elements)

 - Ground floor slab type

 - External wall type and insulation (including windows)